mageplaza/magento-2-age-verification-graphql/README.md

-# Magento Age Verification GraphQl
+# Magento Age Verification GraphQL

 **Magento Age Verification GraphQL is now a part of the Mageplaza Age Verification extension that adds GraphQL features.
 This supports PWA Studio.**